Updated: 11/23/19 | November 23rd, 2019

 There I was in the hostel, on the road, seeing amazing attractions in historic cities all by myself.
 I could do whatever I wanted when I wanted.
 I was beating to the sound of my own drum.

 At first, it was exciting as I set my daily schedule and did things by myself.

-But as the days wore on and my tongue forgot what speech sounded like, the excitement dissipated as I began to crave human interaction and companionship.
+But, as the days wore on and my tongue forgot what speech sounded like, that excitement dissipated as I began to crave human interaction and companionship.

-Suddenly, I was alone — but in a bad way.
+Suddenly, I was alone — and in the bad way.

 A lot of people wonder if traveling alone means they will always be alone.
 How will they make friends?
 Is it hard?

 It’s a valid concern and, for us non-natural socialites, it’s a challenge.
 But let me tell you: it’s a lot easier than you think.